Nosto/wiki-docs/implementing-nosto/template-customization/starting-points.md

 * `NostoProduct` and `NostoSkuOptions` web components to maintain swatch selection state and abstract the add-to-cart logic away
 * Web components library is loaded via CDN URL into script module scope
 * Product image is updated based on color swatch selection
-* Add-to-cart button becomes visible when color and size values have been chosen
+* Add to cart button becomes visible when color and size values have been chosen